Richard Montoya

 Richard Montoya is an American actor, director, producer, screenwriter, playwright, comedian, and co-founding member of the San Francisco based performance troupe Culture Clash.
 His work in theatre is largely comedy-based and centers around ideas of racism, immigration, discrimination, and identity in Latin-American communities.
-He follows in the steps of his father, famous activist José Montoya, and is known for creating social and political change through a variety of artistic expressions.
+He follows in the steps of his father, activist José Montoya, and is known for creating social and political change through a variety of artistic expressions.

 Early life and education

 Richard Montoya was born in San Diego, CA in 1959 to parents actively involved in the United Farm Workers Movement of the 1970s and 1980s.
 He was influenced by his family's involvement in matters of civil rights to pursue a career in political and social activism, and chose to accomplish these goals mainly through writing original works and acting in plays and films concerned with matters of culture, racism, and Latino identity in the United States.
 He attended California State University, Sacramento in addition to studying at the American Conservatory Theater.
 Montoya has also spent time working with Luis Valdez's famed El Teatro Campesino, as well as with the Sundance Institute's Writers and Directors Lab.
 He has been awarded two Annenberg Fellowships through the Sundance Institute.
 He used his 2007 grant to transform Water & Power, what was originally created as a play by Culture Clash, into the 2013 film of the same name.